yingliu1206/spam_detection/README.md

 ![image](https://github.com/yingliu1206/spam_detection/blob/main/plots/data_description_2.png)

-## Model Selection -- Multinomial Naive Bayes
-Multinomial Naïve Bayes algorithm will be used for learning and classification of messages as spam and ham.
-Why Multinomial Naive Bayes classifier algorithm is a good choice for spam filtering?

-* Bayes theorem has strong independence property and it gives the probability of an event based on the prior knowledge of a related event.

-* Multinomial  Naive Bayes model: a document can be represented by a feature vector with integer elements whose value is the frequency of that word in the document.
-The document feature vectors capture the frequency of words, not just their presence or absence.

-Finally, accuracy, precision, recall, F1-score, and support cases (how many cases supported that classification) will be used to evaluate the model performance.

 ## Feature Selection
 The features we chose include the base feature, feature_url, feature_num, and feature_currency_symbol.
 * Base feature: Tf-idf weight